Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Materials and Methods

 The prototype was installed on a movable ``DESY'' table, allowing us to translate it in the plane orthogonal to the beam (X-Y plane in the figure), thus changing the particles impact point on the detector.
 On the table, POKERINO was mounted on a rotating platform to rotate it in a plane parallel to the ground (Y-Z plane in the setup scheme) and align it with the beam direction.
 During the whole measurement, the cooling system was set to keep the calorimeter's temperature at 20$^\circ$ C. To control and monitor all detector parameters such as the \texttt{PKR-CAL-SiPM} bias voltages and currents, temperatures, DAQ status and rates, \ldots, the setup also included a preliminary version of the PKR-CAL EPICS-based controls system~\cite{Dalesio:1994qp}.

-Signals from POKERINO, from the two upstream PMTs, and from the Cherenkov detector PMT were connected to the experiment DAQ system.
+Signals from POKERINO and from the two upstream PMTs were connected to the experiment DAQ system.
 The MM readout was based on the APV-25 ASIC~\cite{French:2001xb}, handled by an independent DAQ system based on the CERN SRS system~\cite{Scharenberg:2022hyf}.
 The coincidence of the two beam-defining plastic scintillator counters provided a common trigger signal for both acquisition systems.
 For each run, events from the two datasets were matched during the offline analysis based on their time relative to the run start.